Uzupis Artistic Neighborhood

 Tucked away in the Old Town of Lithuania’s capital is the gorgeous Uzupis, an artistic and inspiring neighborhood ideal for travelers looking for an enriching holiday spot.
 Uzupis is a small republic within Vilnius and offers a fantastic, bohemian atmosphere as well as a wealth of wonderful sights and sounds.

-From art galleries to artists' workshops, Uzupis is a paradise for those who enjoy seeing the creative process at work.
-It's also a neighborhood packed with unusual and interesting cafes and, occasionally unusual but always charming, architecture.
-Alongside the world famous Gates of Dawn, Uzupis is one of Vilnius' most unique holiday experiences.
+From art galleries to artists’ workshops, Uzupis is a paradise for those who enjoy seeing the creative process at work.
+It’s also a neighborhood packed with unusual and interesting cafés and, occasionally unusual but always charming, architecture.
+Alongside the world famous Gate of Dawn, Uzupis is one of Vilnius’ most unique holiday experiences.

 The Vilnia River, often called Vilnele, is an integral part of Uzupis.
 It is therefore quite natural that one of the symbols of Uzupis is a bronze mermaid, also known as the Uzupis Mermaid.
 The mermaid occupies a special niche on the embankment of the Vilnia.
 It is said that it is the mermaid who attracts people from all over the world to Uzupis.

-The statue of a trumpeting archangel Gabriel found in the main square is a symbol of the revival and artistic freedom of eastern Europe.
-Make sure to explore this cultural and historic hub within the capital when staying in Radisson Blu Hotel Lietuva.
+The statue of a trumpeting archangel Gabriel found in the main square is a symbol of the revival and artistic freedom of Eastern Europe.
+Make sure to explore this cultural and historic hub when visiting Vilnius.